Money in the Bank ladder match: 2025

 The 2025 Money in the Bank event took place on Saturday, June 7, 2025, at the Intuit Dome in Inglewood, California.

 Qualifying matches for the men's Money in the Bank ladder match consisted of six triple threat matches held across episodes of Raw and SmackDown, with three spots for each brand.
 The first qualifier occurred on the May 16 episode of SmackDown where Solo Sikoa defeated Jimmy Uso and Rey Fénix.
 LA Knight qualified on the following week's SmackDown by defeating Aleister Black and Shinsuke Nakamura.
 Two qualifiers occurred on the May 26 episode of Raw, where Penta defeated Chad Gable and Dragon Lee, and then Seth Rollins defeated Finn Bálor and Sami Zayn.
 On that week's SmackDown, Andrade earned SmackDown's final spot by defeating Carmelo Hayes and Jacob Fatu, with Raw's final spot determined on the June 2 episode of Raw where El Grande Americano defeated AJ Styles and CM Punk.
 At the event on June 7, Seth Rollins would go on to win the men's match.
-At SummerSlam: New Jersey Night 1, Seth Rollins would cash in his Money in the Bank contract on CM Punk, who had just defeated Gunther for the World Heavyweight Championship, and pinned him to win the title.
+At SummerSlam Night 1, Seth Rollins would cash in his Money in the Bank contract on CM Punk, who had just defeated Gunther for the World Heavyweight Championship, and pinned him to win the title.

 Qualifying matches for the women's Money in the Bank ladder match also consisted of six triple threat matches that occurred over episodes of Raw and SmackDown, also with three spots for each brand.
 Like the men's, qualifiers also began on the May 16 episode of SmackDown where Alexa Bliss defeated Chelsea Green and Michin.
 The next two qualifiers occurred on the May 19 episode of Raw where Roxanne Perez defeated Becky Lynch and Natalya, and then Rhea Ripley defeated Kairi Sane and Zoey Stark.
 The fourth qualifier was determined on that week's SmackDown where Giulia defeated Charlotte Flair and Zelina Vega.
 SmackDown's final spot was then determined on the May 30 episode of SmackDown where Naomi defeated Jade Cargill and Nia Jax, while Raw's final spot was determined on the June 2 episode of Raw where Stephanie Vaquer defeated Ivy Nile and Liv Morgan.
 At the event on June 7, Naomi would go on to win the women's match.
 At Evolution on July 13, Naomi cashed in her Money in the Bank contract on Iyo Sky during her Women's World Championship defense against Rhea Ripley and pinned Sky to win the title.